 Accepted manuscripts are copy-edited for grammar, punctuation, and format.
 Once the publication process of a manuscript is completed, it is published online on the journal’s webpage as an ahead-of-print publication before it is included in its scheduled issue.
 A PDF proof of the accepted manuscript is sent to the corresponding author and their publication approval is requested within 2 days of their receipt of the proof.

 All submissions are screened by a similarity detection software (iThenticate by CrossCheck) at least two times; on submission and after the completing revision.
 In the event of alleged or suspected research misconduct, e.g., plagiarism, citation manipulation, and data falsification/fabrication, the Editorial Board will follow and act in accordance with COPE guidelines.
+Plagiarism, including self-plagiarism, that is detected at any stage will result in rejection of the manuscript.

 Accepted manuscripts will be made available and citable online as rapidly as possible.
 Publication stages are as follows;